 We were staying at Pantai Cenang, which apart from the beach and duty free outlets, is also home to underwater world.
-It’s also within easy reach of our main destination for our of the sky bridge.
-The main street has the normal offering of food outlets and cheap clothes stores. and also tour operators and travel agents for onward travels.
-It’s best to shop around as prices vary especially for the onward boat journeys to the Mainland and Thailand.
-Be sure to check out this post on the Langkawi to Satun Ferry to Thailand for onward travel.
+It’s also within easy reach of our main destination for our main draw of the sky bridge.
+The main street has the normal offering of food outlets and cheap clothes stores.

 At the beach there are plenty of restaurants and beach bars and the normal selection of water-sports.
 There are also boat trips and diving centre’s offering their services.
 It has a very relaxed vibe so not a partying destination by any means, but the beers cheap and cold so that’s a bonus.